Spokane settles with family of man shot by police for $4 million on day trial set to begin

 But Novak didn't have a gun.
 The noises that sounded like gunshots turned out to be Novak slamming a baseball bat against his own truck.

-Prosecutors cleared Police Officer Brandon Rankin of any wrongdoing in August 2019.
+Prosecutors cleared Spokane police Officer Brandon Rankin of any wrongdoing in August 2019.
 The family filed suit against the city days later.

 Rankin remains employed with the city and has since been promoted to detective.

-David Novak's mother, Debbie Novak, and his sister, Crystal Jenkins, were set to have their lawsuit go to trial trial this week after David's father, Michael Novak, settled with the city for $250,000 last week.
+David Novak's mother, Debbie Novak, and his sister, Crystal Jenkins, were set to have their lawsuit go to trial after David's father, Michael Novak, settled with the city for $250,000 last week.

 "We can't bring David back," Debbie Novak said outside the courtroom after the settlement was announced.
 "So our goal and our hope is that this saves lives in other ways and that when somebody is in uniform ... that they will think twice before they use excessive force or take a life."